• Home /

 What kinds of fees are typically included in the APR?

-The mortgage APR calculation includes all fees linked to the mortgage, including loan origination fees, mortgage discount points, mortgage insurance premiums, and mortgage-related closing costs.
-APR does not include attorney’s and title fees, and other costs that would still apply if the buyer paid cash for the home.
+Mortgage APR calculations include loan origination fees, discount points, mortgage insurance premiums, and closing costs.
+It does not include attorney or title fees, which would apply even if the buyer paid in cash.

 How can I use APR when comparing mortgage offers?